-Generally, the partition walls are designed as a non load bearing walls.
-But it can be load bearing walls.
-Load bearing partition wall is designed in such a way that they can take the load which acts on it.
+Generally, the partition walls are designed as non-load bearing walls.
+But it can be load-bearing walls.
+The load-bearing partition wall is designed in such a way that it can take the load which acts on it.

-The partition wall may be constructed on any floors, it may be ground floor or upper floor.
-It rests on a concrete floor or on beams spanning between main walls in case of the ground floor.
+The partition wall may be constructed on any floor, it may be the ground floor or upper floor.
+It rests on a concrete floor or on beams spanning between main walls in the case of the ground floor.
 In the case of the upper floor, it rests on beams spanning between two columns.

-The most functional use of partition wall is privacy from consideration of sight and sound both.
+The most functional use of partition walls is privacy from consideration of sight and sound both.
 Partitions may be broadly divided into the following two categories: